 When asked what he likes best about his job, without missing a beat, Dr. Eder answered, “Changing people’s lives.
 When kids come in with teeth growing in all directions, and I can send them to the prom with a really great smile that they’re proud of; that’s the payoff!”

 His advice to students interested in orthodontics (or any of the dental specialties) is that it’s a great field to pursue!
-A recent US News and World Report rated it #1 in the list of best 100 professions based on job market, salary, work-life balance and future growth.
+A recent US News and World Report rated it #1 in the list of best 100 professions based on the job market, salary, work-life balance and future growth.
 This year it was #2.
 “We traded places with dentistry—not a bad ranking!”
 In Dr. Eder’s words, “I haven’t ‘worked’ a day in my life.
 I get to come in and play for a living.”

-When he’s not in the office, the Dr. Eder really plays at water sports.
+When he’s not in the office, Dr. Eder really plays at water sports.
 He and his family all scuba dive, and enjoy boating in South Florida and the Bahamas.
 Because of his obsession with personal improvement, Dr. Eder wasn’t satisfied to just go boating and diving; he achieved a Captain’s license and a Dive-master certificate.
 Mechanically minded, he also likes to build and fix things.

 Jeffrey and his wife, Amanda (a retired general dentist whom he met in dental school), have been married for 22 years.
 “Our two teenage sons have grown up in—and on—the water,” he shares.
 “They both play baseball.
-Luke is in the Boynton Beach Little League, and Jake is a freshman pitcher at Vanderbilt University.”Dr. Eder brings his good humor, sports enthusiasm, as well as a personal touch to his practice.
+Luke is in the Boynton Beach Little League, and Jake is a freshman pitcher at Vanderbilt University.”Dr. Eder brings his good humor, sports enthusiast, as well as a personal touch to his practice.
 His approach works for adults and children alike.
 “We have helped whole families build better smiles,” he says.
 “Many of our patients have grown to be friends.
 And the best compliment anyone can receive is a referral from a friend!”